syncfusion-content/blazor-docs/blazor/datagrid/foreignKey-column.md

 # Foreign key column in Blazor DataGrid component

-The Foreign key column in the Syncfusion Grid component allows you to display related data from a foreign key data source in a column within the grid.
+The Foreign key column in the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component allows you to display related data from a foreign key data source in a column within the grid.
 This feature is particularly useful when you have a column in the grid that represents a foreign key relationship with another data source.

 Foreign key column can be enabled by using [ForeignDataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html), [ForeignKeyField](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_ForeignKeyField) and [ForeignKeyValue](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_ForeignKeyValue) properties of **GridForeignColumn** directive.